nathan-vo810/Hippocampal-Volume-Quantification-in-Alzheimer-Progression/README.md

 * Microsoft Research has a [project dubbed InnerEye](https://www.microsoft.com/en-us/research/project/medical-image-analysis/) that for the past 10+ years has been exploring the use of machine learning for a variety of medical imaging applications.
 One of the instructors of this course had the honor of spending a significant part of his career as a team member here.
 * Google DeepMind is a group within Google doing some cutting-edge AI research, including [some work on medical imaging](https://deepmind.com/blog/article/ai-uclh-radiotherapy-planning).
 We can credit them with the contribution to the invention of the U-net which has been prominently featured in this course.

-## Setting up local environment

-TODO: Instructions for how to get a copy of the project running on your local machine.
-TODO: Instructions for setting up the environment from Sect3

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md]()